-Do evaluation software providers offer training and support, or am I on my own?
+Do evaluation software providers offer training and support or am I on my own?

 This varies greatly by provider.
 Some offer onboarding sessions included in the price, while others provide only video tutorials and a support line if you need help.
 Assess your needs and how much help you would like.
-It may be worth paying a little more per player to get the piece of mind of knowing you have all the help you need – even on weekends.
+It may be worth paying a little more per player to get the peace of mind of knowing you have all the help you need – even on weekends.

 How much time and effort will it take to implement evaluation software?

 As with any change, an initial investment of time is required to learn the new system and process.
 Depending on the ease of use and design of the tool, most people can get set up and ready for evaluations in 2 to 4 hours.
 This time may include an onboarding session with a trainer, customizing your assessment, uploading players, and testing out the check-in process.